Asure Software (NASDAQ:ASUR) Issues Q4 2022 Earnings Guidance

+Asure Software (NASDAQ:ASUR – Get Rating) last released its earnings results on Monday, May 9th.
+The technology company reported $0.11 EPS for the quarter, topping analysts’ consensus estimates of $0.06 by $0.05.
+Asure Software had a net margin of 2.20% and a negative return on equity of 0.42%.
+The firm had revenue of $24.33 million during the quarter, compared to analyst estimates of $23.60 million.
+During the same quarter in the previous year, the business earned $0.09 EPS.
+Research analysts forecast that Asure Software will post -0.11 earnings per share for the current fiscal year.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-State Street Corp increased its stake in shares of Asure Software by 11.0% during the 1st quarter.
-State Street Corp now owns 53,331 shares of the technology company’s stock worth $317,000 after purchasing an additional 5,264 shares during the last quarter.
-Northern Trust Corp grew its holdings in Asure Software by 14.8% during the first quarter.
-Northern Trust Corp now owns 37,499 shares of the technology company’s stock worth $222,000 after purchasing an additional 4,830 shares during the period.
-S Squared Technology LLC increased its position in Asure Software by 3.2% during the first quarter.
-S Squared Technology LLC now owns 839,409 shares of the technology company’s stock worth $4,994,000 after buying an additional 25,671 shares during the last quarter.
-Vanguard Group Inc. raised its stake in Asure Software by 48.0% in the first quarter.
-Vanguard Group Inc. now owns 1,762,073 shares of the technology company’s stock valued at $10,484,000 after buying an additional 571,201 shares during the period.
-Finally, Dimensional Fund Advisors LP lifted its position in shares of Asure Software by 7.7% in the first quarter.
-Dimensional Fund Advisors LP now owns 382,459 shares of the technology company’s stock valued at $2,276,000 after buying an additional 27,419 shares during the last quarter.
-64.47% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of ASUR.
+Vanguard Group Inc. lifted its position in Asure Software by 48.0% during the 1st quarter.
+Vanguard Group Inc. now owns 1,762,073 shares of the technology company’s stock worth $10,484,000 after buying an additional 571,201 shares in the last quarter.
+Morgan Stanley lifted its position in Asure Software by 1,927.0% during the 2nd quarter.
+Morgan Stanley now owns 44,331 shares of the technology company’s stock worth $393,000 after buying an additional 42,144 shares in the last quarter.
+Dimensional Fund Advisors LP lifted its position in Asure Software by 7.7% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 382,459 shares of the technology company’s stock worth $2,276,000 after buying an additional 27,419 shares in the last quarter.
+S Squared Technology LLC lifted its position in Asure Software by 3.2% during the 1st quarter.
+S Squared Technology LLC now owns 839,409 shares of the technology company’s stock worth $4,994,000 after buying an additional 25,671 shares in the last quarter.
+Finally, Citadel Advisors LLC increased its stake in shares of Asure Software by 102.1% during the 2nd quarter.
+Citadel Advisors LLC now owns 40,136 shares of the technology company’s stock worth $356,000 after purchasing an additional 20,277 shares during the last quarter.
+64.47% of the stock is currently owned by institutional investors and hedge funds.

 About Asure Software (Get Rating)